 To that end, we seek students with

 - a strong academic record, successful completion of prerequisites, and academic persistence in current program;

 - engagement with community and/or campus organizations; and

 - demonstrated leadership capacity.

 An application is required for admission to the Bachelor of Science in Information program.
-There are three ways that students can apply for the Bachelor of Science in Information program: as a high school student (preferred admissions), as a transfer student from another institution (external transfer), or as a currently enrolled U-M student (cross-campus transfer).
+There are three ways that students can apply for the Bachelor of Science in Information program: as a high school student (preferred admissions), as a transfer student from another institution (new transfer), or as a currently enrolled U-M student (cross-campus transfer).
 The School of Information admits students for the Bachelor of Science in Information degree as juniors.

 Currently enrolled U-M students – Cross-Campus Transfer